The Moog: Razzmatazz Orfeum

 The Moog presented their album at the Merlin Theatre in Budapest, Hungary.
-In 2009 two songs from Razzmatazz Orfeum was selected for the American series called Greek.
-In addition, the band's song entitled Joyclad Armies was chosen for the video game called NBA 2K10.
-The album Razzmatazz Orfeum's second single When I See You and its video, by director Anthony Garth (who shot the White Stripes' clips for We Are Going to Be Friends and Hotel Yorba) received a great amount of airplay in all major US music video outlets, including FUSE and MTV (a favorite at Subterranean).
+In 2009 two songs from Razzmatazz Orfeum were selected for Greek.
+In addition, the band's song "Joyclad Armies" was chosen for NBA 2K10.
+The second single from Razzmatazz Orfeum, "When I See You" and its video, by director Anthony Garth (who shot the White Stripes' clips for "We Are Going to Be Friends" and "Hotel Yorba") received a great amount of airplay in all major US music video outlets, including FUSE and MTV (a favorite at Subterranean).
 In April 2010 The Moog returned to the US with shows in San Diego, San Francisco, Los Angeles, Scottsdale, Austin and Atlanta.